Stranded Astronauts Closer To Coming Home After Next ISS Launch - UrduPoint

 However, with Trump now in office for nearly two months, the astronauts are still set to return as originally planned.

-The issue recently sparked a heated online exchange between Musk and Danish astronaut Andreas Mogensen, whom Musk called "fully retarded."
-Retired astronauts Scott and Mark Kelly and Chris Hadfield defended Mogensen.
+The issue recently sparked a heated online exchange between Musk and Danish astronaut Andreas Mogensen, whom Musk called a slur for mentally disabled people.
+Several retired astronauts quickly came to Mogensen's defense.

 One astronaut who backed Musk however was Wilmore, who offered contradictory statements in last week's press conference.